 Online retro tools come with a variety of templates for different meeting formats.
 This variety helps teams analyze our work from different angles and keep the team engaged, even over dozens of retrospective meetings.

-Choosing a starting point based on values and principles and securing a proper tool stack is a great way to begin the journey toward marketing agility.
+Choosing a starting point based on values and principles and securing a proper tool stack is a great way to begin the journey toward agility investments.

 Tools alone, however, won’t deliver real, lasting agility.